 During summer orientation sessions, incoming freshmen and transfer students are introduced to general safety procedures and the services offered by the University of Georgia Police Department.

-Additionally, a number of crime prevention and general safety topics are displayed on the UGA Police website including: Alcohol Awareness, Drug Facilitated Rape Awareness, Sexual Assault Awareness, Operation Identification (a service to register valuables), Cycle and Scooter Safety, Housing Tips, Vehicle Theft Tips, Weapons on Campus, Railroad Safety, and Pedestrian Safety.
+Additionally, a number of crime prevention and general safety topics are displayed on the UGA Police website including: Alcohol Awareness, Drug Facilitated Rape Awareness, Sexual Assault Awareness, Cycle and Scooter Safety, Housing Tips, Vehicle Theft Tips, Weapons on Campus, Railroad Safety, and Pedestrian Safety.

 Criminal Activity Off Campus